dolomite-exchange/harvest-strategy-arbitrum/README.md

     function _enterRewardPool() internal;
 ```

+Once the abstract functions are implemented and tested, you're ready to move on to contributing to this GitHub
+repository!

+**Don't be a hero if you don't need to be!**

-There also are some utility functions you can take advantage of to speed up development.
+There also are some utility functions you should use to speed up development.
+These functions are well-tested and reduce
+the surface area for you tests too.
 For example:

 ```solidity
     /**